tpomavil46/data-platform-demo/README.md

 - **psycopg2-binary**: PostgreSQL driver for Python
 - **python-dotenv**: Environment variable management

-## Contributing

-When contributing to this project:

-1. Follow SOLID principles and DRY methodology
-2. Use Google-style docstrings for all functions and classes
-3. Write tests for new functionality (TDD approach)
-4. Maintain loose coupling between components
-5. Consider the "ilities": scalability, reliability, maintainability, etc.

-## License

-[Specify your license here]

-## Future Enhancements
+## Future Enhancements Under Consideration

-- [ ] Add Apache Flink for more complex stream processing
-- [ ] Implement Terraform for infrastructure as code
-- [ ] Add monitoring with Prometheus and Grafana
+Planned improvements to this demonstration project:

-- [ ] Implement data quality checks with Great Expectations
+- [ ] **Data Quality Framework**: Implement data quality checks and validation using Great Expectations or similar tools
-- [ ] Add CI/CD pipeline for dbt models
-- [ ] Containerize with Docker and orchestrate with Kubernetes
+- [ ] **Containerization**: Containerize components with Docker and orchestrate with Kubernetes for improved portability and scalability
-- [ ] Add schema registry for Avro/Protobuf support
+- [ ] **Schema Evolution**: Add Confluent Schema Registry for Avro/Protobuf schema management and evolution
-- [ ] Implement CDC (Change Data Capture) patterns

-## Contact

-[Add your contact information or team details]
+- [ ] **Advanced Analytics**: Expand dbt models to include more complex transformations, window functions, and statistical aggregations
+- [ ] **Real-time Dashboards**: Build comprehensive Superset dashboards showcasing real-time metrics and KPIs

+Note: Infrastructure as code (Terraform), monitoring/observability platforms, and Change Data Capture (CDC) patterns are being developed as separate projects and demonstrations.